-Next step attach hose to bottom of mast.
+Next, attach hose to bottom of mast.
 Insert 4" clamp over end of the exhaust hose, slide hose over the end of the tube on the mast.
 Slide the clamp into position.
 Tighten the clamp down once positioned

 View of assembled hopper, chaff screen and exhaust hood.
+Your thermometer may look different.